tumaer/SciML/_sources/lecture/cc-1-linear.md

 1. Generate i.i.d. random samples $\mathbf{x}^{(i)}\in \mathbb{R}^d, \; i=1,2,...,N$ from the density $p(\mathbf{x})$.
 2. Evaluate $h^{(i)}=h(\mathbf{x}^{(i)}), \; \forall i$.
 3. Approximate

 $$E[h(\mathbf{x})]\approx \frac{1}{N}\sum_{i=1}^{N}h^{(i)}$$

 ---

-Bayesian approaches based on random Monte Carlo sampling from the posterior have a number of advantages to us:
+Bayesian approaches based on random Monte Carlo sampling from the posterior have a number of advantages for us:

 - Given a large enough number of samples, we are not working with an approximation, but with an estimate which can be made as precise as desired (given the requisite computational budget)
-- Sensitivity analysis of the model becomes more easy.
+- Sensitivity analysis of the model becomes easier.

 #### Acceptance-Rejection Sampling

-Acceptance-rejection sampling draws its random samples directly from the target posterior distribution, as we only have access to the unscaled target distribution initially we will have to draw from the unscaled target. _The acceptance rejection algorithm is specially made for this scenario._ The acceptance rejection algorithm draws random samples from an easily sampable starting distribution and then successively reshapes its distribution by only selectively accepting candidate values into the final sample.
+Acceptance-rejection sampling draws its random samples directly from the target posterior distribution, as we only have access to the unscaled target distribution initially we will have to draw from the unscaled target. _The acceptance-rejection algorithm is specially made for this scenario._ The acceptance-rejection algorithm draws random samples from an easier-to-sample starting distribution and then successively reshapes its distribution by only selectively accepting candidate values into the final sample.
 For this approach to work the candidate distribution $g_{0}(\theta)$ has to dominate the posterior distribution, i.e. there must exist an $M$ s.t.

 $$M \times g_{0}(\theta) \geq g(\theta) f(y|\theta), \quad \forall \theta$$